gabriel-lepinay/Workshop-CMake/file.md

 Now you're capable to finish the game!
 But the last epreuve is here: make unit tests.

 In the ./src/part3/ folder, you will find another CMakeLists.txt file within it.
 Compile the two test_x.cpp files using the criterion librairy.
-Make it so that the output is a file name testrun.so located at the root of the repository.
+Make it so that the output is a file name testrun located at the root of the repository.

 > hint: See add_executable, target_link_libraries, add_test

+Now you're able to continue on your own.. go make insane makefile architechtue for next project!!